 5.37 InterGen has responded to Ofgem's Information Requests on time and complied with Ofgem's investigations process.
-However, the Authority considers that this mitigating factor should only apply to such co-operation where that co-operation has gone beyond what would be expected of any licensee facing enforcement action .
+However, the Authority considered that this mitigating factor should only apply to such cooperation where that co-operation has gone beyond what would be expected of any licensee facing enforcement action .
 In this case, InterGen has additionally, in response to the Settlement Mandate put forward, accepted its breach and agreed to settle the case at the earliest opportunity.
 This has achieved a speedier resolution and avoided additional spending of resource by the regulator.
-Accordingly, the Authority considers that this mitigating factor applies and the Authority has imposed a lower penalty than it would otherwise have imposed.
+Accordingly, the Authority considered that this mitigating factor applies and the Authority imposed a lower penalty (when considered in aggregate with consumer redress) than it would otherwise have imposed.